ThomasMBury/charlie-bury-website/content/en/poems/the_first_stroll_of_spring.md

 ---
 title: "The First Stroll Of Spring"
-summary: "O spring, thy gentle current fills the air..."
 ---

-## The First Stroll of Spring

 O spring, thy gentle current fills the air,
 Thy breezes sting no more but whisper fair;